ReisMiner/Cozytile/README.md

 <div align="left">

-## INSTALLATION  (Arch Linux)
+## INSTALLATION (Arch/Fedora)
 </div>

-###### Note: This installation script is specifically designed for Arch Linux users, and I can only guarantee that it will work for a freshly installed system.
+###### Note: This installation script is specifically designed for Arch Linux and Fedora users, and I can only guarantee that it will work for a freshly installed system.
 If you've been using a different window manager, no worries - just be sure to take a complete backup of your current dots before running the script.
 And if you're already using Oh My Zsh, don't forget to remove that folder from your home directory

 <details>
 <summary><h3>Automated Installation </h3></summary>